maybebyte/anthesis/font-comparison-review-atkinson-hyperlegible-mono.md

 ### Scenarios where character distinction matters

-Character distinction proves critical in several scenarios:
+Character distinction proves important in several scenarios:

 - Debugging the results of a Structured Query Language (SQL) query, like `SELECT * FROM users WHERE id = 'B510'`, only to realize you meant